-- At all times adopt a professional approach in all its business undertakings with suppliers and contractors.
-Where decisions are made every effort will be made, within the confines of the law and commercial confidentiality, to provide a full explanation of the reasoning behind the procurement decision making process. - To ensure that the procurement process is appropriate to the value and complexity of the goods, services or works that are being acquired and to keep bidding costs to the minimum necessary and remove barriers to participation by, for example small firms, the self-employed and the third sector without discriminating against others. - To review contract award procedure to ensure that they place the minimum possible burden of suppliers. - Use outcome based tender specifications wherever possible to allow businesses to propose innovative and alternative solutions to the Council's needs. - To consider the use of lots as appropriate in contract opportunities to enable small firms, the self-employed and the third sector to bid for contracts.

-To develop systems where suppliers are able to provide feedback on a regular basis
+- Making doing business with the Council easier for local suppliers. - At all times adopt a professional approach in all its business undertakings with suppliers and contractors.
+Where decisions are made every effort will be made, within the confines of the law and commercial confidentiality, to provide a full and timely explanation of the reasoning behind the procurement decision making process. - To ensure that the procurement process is appropriate to the value and complexity of the goods, services or works that are being acquired and to keep bidding costs to the minimum necessary and remove barriers to participation by, for example small firms, the self-employed and the third sector without discriminating against others. - To review contract documentation and award procedure on an ongoing basis to ensure that they place the minimum possible burden on suppliers. - To ensure that communication of contract opportunities is accessible to all areas in the Orkney Islands including our most remote communities. - Use outcome based tender specifications wherever possible to allow businesses to propose innovative and alternative solutions to the Council's needs. - To consider the use of lots as appropriate in contract opportunities to enable small firms, the self-employed and the third sector to bid for contracts. - To ensure communication is maintained with bidders where there have been unforeseen delays to an indicative timeline for a procurement exercise both before and after the tender submission deadline and prior to contract award. - Provide feedback to suppliers following formal market engagement/consultation exercises for example following meet the buyer events or public consultations. - To develop systems where suppliers are able to provide feedback on a regular basis.